rsnodgrass/pyxantech/README.md

 ## Usage with asyncio

-With `asyncio` flavor all methods of Monoprice object are coroutines.
+With `asyncio` flavor all methods of Xantech object are coroutines.

 ```python
 import asyncio